 We are now ready to prove the main theorem of this section.

 \begin{proof}[Proof of Theorem \ref{main theorem 2}] Let $P$ be an arbitrary polytope.
 We prove the claim by induction on the dimension of $P$.
 If $\dim(P) = 0$, then there is nothing to prove.

 Let now $n=\dim(P)$.
-By vertical stretching (\cref{vertical stretching}) and \cref{face euler char of shadows} (\ref{euler3}) we may assume that $P$ can be cut along an integral codimension $1$ polytope into a grounded half $P_+$ and a half $P_-$ such that $*P_-$ is grounded.
+By vertical stretching (\cref{vertical stretching}) and \cref{face euler char of shadows} (\ref{euler3}) we may assume that $P$ can be cut along a horizotal polytope into a grounded half $P_+$ and a half $P_-$ such that $*(P_-)$ is grounded.
 By the cutting relation for face Euler characteristics (\cref{cutting hyperplane for face euler}), \cref{inversion face euler}, and the induction hypothesis, it suffices to prove the claim in the special case that $P$ is grounded.

-We consider the shadow partition $\P$ of $P$ (see Proposition \ref{shadow partition}). \cref{main theorem 2} is true for all elements in $\P$ by the induction hypothesis and \cref{face euler char of shadows} (\ref{euler1}) and (\ref{euler3}).
+We consider the shadow partition $\Pi$ of $P$ (see Proposition \ref{shadow partition}). \cref{main theorem 2} is true for all elements in $\Pi$ by the induction hypothesis and \cref{face euler char of shadows} (\ref{euler1}) and (\ref{euler3}).
 The two partition relations of \cref{partition relation} and \cref{partition euler face} then imply it for $P$. \end{proof}